Jennie Simms: Washington Mystics

-In the 2017 WNBA Draft, Simms was taken 18th overall by the Washington Mystics.
+In the 2017 WNBA draft, Simms was taken 18th overall by the Washington Mystics.
 Simms played in 10 career games for the Mystics in 2017, scoring a high of 4 points on June 9, 2017, against the Minnesota Lynx.
 On July 27, 2017, the Mystics waived Simms from their roster.

 Indiana Fever

 In August 2017, the Indiana Fever signed Simms to help out as they were down multiple players to injury.
 Simms played in 4 games to finish out the 2017 season with the Fever.
 She scored a new high of 9 points against Minnesota.

 Simms re-signed with the Fever as a training camp contract for the 2018 season, but ultimately didn't make the team and was waived on May 4, 2018.

 Phoenix Mercury

 Simms since a training camp deal with the Phoenix Mercury on March 18, 2022.
 She was cut just before the 2022 season opener, but was brought back on a Hardship Contract, as the Mercury were missing players due to injury and Overseas commitments.
 On May 10, 2022, Simms was released from the hardship contract.
 Simms returned to the Mercury on June 9, 2022, on another hardship contract.
 She was released from her hardship on June 23, 2022, after Sophie Cunningham returned from her injury.
 She was once again brought back on June 27, 2022, when the Mercury signed her again.

+Simms went to the training camp with the Mercury for the 2023 season, but was ultimately cut during camp and did not make the team.
+Simms returned to the Mercury on June 22, 2023, when she signed a hardship contract.
+Sims was released on July 20, 2023 from the Mercury.